rfss94/rfs/Installation.md

 ```

 #**Installing MITMf**
-- Install virtualenvwrapper:

 **Note: if you're rocking Arch Linux: you're awesome!
 Just remember to use pip2 instead of pip outside of the virtualenv**

+- Install virtualenvwrapper:
 ```
 pip install virtualenvwrapper
 ```

 - Edit your ```.bashrc``` or ```.zshrc``` file to source the virtualenvwrapper.sh script:

-**Note: the location of this script may vary depending on your Linux distro**
 ```
 source /usr/bin/virtualenvwrapper.sh
 ```
+**The location of this script may vary depending on your Linux distro**

 - Restart your terminal or run: